Anil951/YouTube-Video-Recommendation-for-Domain-Specific-Content/README.md

 ## Project outline/flow

-1. *Data Extraction using YouTube Data API*
+1. *Data Extraction using YouTube Data API :*
    Extract data from YouTube videos using the YouTube Data API, including video title, tags, comments, likes, dislikes, and comment count.

-2. *Collecting Search Texts*
+2. *Collecting Search Texts :*
    Gather the search texts or prompts used to find these videos on YouTube.

-3. *Domain Verification Using NLP*
+3. *Domain Verification Using NLP :*
    Check if all the videos are from the same domain.
    Perform domain verification processes:
     - Remove punctuation, duplicates, and stop words.